HannahIgboke/Maven-Toys---Sales-performance-analysis./README.md

 - The sales table contains the units sold in over 800,000 sales transactions from January 2017 to September 2018 (each record represents the purchase of a specific product at a specific store on a specific date).
 - The inventory table contains over 1,500 records that represent the stock on hand of each product in each store at the current point in time (Oct.
 1, 2018).

+## Skills demonstrated

+Tool used: Power BI

+- Data cleaning using Power Query
+- Data modelling
+- DAX calculations and expressions
+- Data visualization

+## The analysis process

+This is an iterative roadmap undertaken to ensure the accuracy of results and a comprehensive analysis.
+For this project, I am using Microsoft Power BI.

+### Data importation

+I imported all the CSV files provided into my Power BI workspace, after which I opened them individually in Power Query to carry out data cleaning.

+### Data profiling and cleaning

+Data profiling is crucial as it provides a comprehensive understanding of the quality, structure, and relationships within a dataset, ensuring that potential issues are identified early on.
+Cleaning the data is equally vital to enhance accuracy, eliminate inconsistencies, and maintain the integrity of the information, ensuring reliable insights and informed decision-making.

+In power query, I carried out the following tasks:

+- Promoting headers to ensure appropriate column names
+- I converted the data types of the id columns in each table from whole numbers to text since they are identifiers and would not be used for calculations.
+- I added three new columns, total product cost, total product price, and profit, to the sales dataset.
+- I double-checked the column data types and converted the wrong data types to the appropriate data types.
+- I trimmed the names of the stores in the stores dataset to reduce redundancy and create explicit and easy-to-read store names.

+Furthermore, I created a Dates table that would serve as my primary date table for this analysis.
+I did this using the CALENDARAUTO() function, which creates a Date table by assessing the earliest and latest date in all of my tables.
+From this date table, I extracted the year, quarter, month, and day.